Svenhildr/Lespetitsplats/README.md

     This will generate a compiled and optimized CSS file in the `dist/` directory.

 5. **Include Compiled CSS:**

     - Link the compiled Tailwind CSS file (`tailwind.css`) in your HTML file, ensuring it is included before your custom styles.
 For example:
         ```html
         <link rel="stylesheet" href="dist/tailwind.css" /> <link rel="stylesheet" href="styles.css" />
         ```

+6. **run/watch**
+   npx tailwindcss -i ./css/input.css -o ./css/output.css --watch

 Now, Tailwind CSS should be successfully set up in your project.
 Make sure to refer to the official [Tailwind CSS documentation](https://tailwindcss.com/docs/installation) for more detailed instructions and customization options.

 ## 🕵️‍♀️ **Code Overview**

 -   **JavaScript:**
     Implement the search functionality using two different algorithms for performance comparison.

 -   **HTML/CSS:**
     Create a visually appealing and responsive interface, adhering to the Figma mockup.
     Utilize Tailwind CSS for styling; avoid using other libraries for CSS functionalities.

 ## **✏️ Development Notes**

 Refer to the provided use case document for the search functionality to guide your development.
 Utilize the 50 placeholder images for recipes in the provided folder for a faithful rendering of the mockup.

 ## **📊 Tasks Overview**

 -   **Interface Implementation:**
     Begin by implementing the user interface using HTML and Tailwind CSS.

 -   **Algorithm Planning:**
     Plan two versions of the search functionality using native loops and functional programming with array methods.
     Create a document detailing the planned implementations, including algorithm flowcharts.

 -   **Algorithm Implementation:**
     Implement both versions of the search functionality on separate Git branches, following the technical information provided by Sandra.

 -   **Code Optimization:**
     Adhere to Green Code best practices, breaking down the code into reusable functions.
     Pay special attention to security considerations, avoiding HTML tag injection and other vulnerabilities.

 -   **Performance Testing:**
     Test the performance of both algorithms using a comparison tool such as Jsben.ch.
     Document the results in the feature investigation sheet, and conclude with a recommendation for the preferred algorithm based on analysis and tests.